microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/pspopt/readme.md

 ## See a workload problem for PSP

+1. Execute the script **clear.sql** to clear plan cache and query store.
 1. Setup perfmon to capture % processor time and batch requests/second.
-2. Run **workload_index_seek.cmd 10** from the command prompt.
+1. Run **workload_index_seek.cmd 10** from the command prompt.
 This should finish very quickly.
 The parameter is the number of users.
 You may want to increase this for machines with 8 CPUs or more.
 Observe perfmon counters.
-3. Run **workload_index_scan.cmd**.
+1. Run **workload_index_scan.cmd**.
 This should take longer but now locks into cache a plan for a scan.
-4. Run **workload_index_seek.cmd 10** again.
+1. Run **workload_index_seek.cmd 10** again.
 Observe perfmon counters.
 Notice much higher CPU and much lower batch requests/sec.
 Also note the workload doesn't finish in a few seconds as before.
-5. Hit <Ctrl>+<C> in the command window for **workload_index_seek.cmd** as it can take minutes to complete.
+1. Hit <Ctrl>+<C> in the command window for **workload_index_seek.cmd** as it can take minutes to complete.
-6. Use the script **suppliercount.sql** to see the skew in supplierID values in the table.
+1. Use the script **suppliercount.sql** to see the skew in supplierID values in the table.
 This explains why "one size does not fit all" for the stored procedure based on parameter values.

 ## Solve the problem in SQL Server 2022 with no code changes